0nix/ggj21/twine/ending7.md

 "Fire!"
 The infantryman bellows.

-The sound second volley buries itself deep in your ear canal.
-You can see Albert Hassel take the shots, the reddening all of his clothes, his body is like a blood-filled balloon with dozens of tiny holes.
+The sound of the second volley buries itself deep in your ear canal.
+You can see Albert Hassel take the shots, the reddening all of his clothes, his body is like a blood-filled balloon with dozens of holes.
 The pressure spigots of his bodily fluids spray the concrete floor.
 His mouth only produces a red, organic sludge of blood, vomit, and saliva.
-His chest looks like a clogged up colander.
+His chest looks like a clogged-up drain at an abattoir.

 "Fire!"
 The infantryman bellows yet again.